Percolation games, probabilistic cellular automata, and the hard-core model

 \subsection{Organization of the paper}

-In Section \ref{sec:main} we explain the link between the PCA $A_p$ and $B_p$ and the percolation game and target game respectively in $\Z^2$.
+In Section \ref{sec:main} we explain the link between the PCA $A_{p,q}$ and the percolation game in $\Z^2$.
 We also establish several basic results concerning monotonicity and ergodicity.
 The local weighting on configurations is introduced in Subsection \ref{sec:weighting}, and the proof of ergodicity is then given in Subsection \ref{sec-proof-ergodicity}.

-The relation to the hard-core model is then developed in Section \ref{sec:hardcore}.
+The relation between the trapping game and the hard-core model is then developed in Section \ref{sec:hardcore}.
 We start by considering the case of $\Z^2$ where the ideas are simplest, and in particular we will derive the formula \eqref{win-p} for the winning probability.
-The general case is then treated in Subsection \ref{sec:hardcore-general}, where Theorem \ref{thm:hardcoredraw} is proved.
+The case of a more general graph is then treated in Subsection \ref{sec:hardcore-general}, where Theorem \ref{thm:hardcoredraw} is proved.
+The converse to Theorem \ref{thm:hardcoredraw} is discussed in Subsection \ref{sec:converse}.
 In Subsection \ref{sec:d3plus} and Theorem \ref{thm:higherd}, we give a variety of examples of the application of Theorem~\ref{thm:hardcoredraw} to graphs with vertex set $\Z^d$ for $d\geq 3$, for which the role of the doubling graph $D$ is played by various lattice structures.
 We also give an extension of Theorem \ref{thm:hardcoredraw} in Proposition~\ref{prop:extendedhardcoredraw} in Subsection \ref{sec:hardcore-extension}, using a variant form of the correspondence to the hard-core model.

 We conclude in Section~\ref{sec:open} with some open problems.